What is the Issue?

 - To reduce the level of inappropriate polypharmacy (when a person uses a number of medicines on a regular basis including some unnecessary medicines or medicines without a known reason).

-In order to meet the challenge the WHO has identified four domains of work:
+To meet the challenge, the WHO has identified four domains of work:

 1. Patients and the public

 2. Healthcare Professionals